Leo Quinn: Career

 He was also a director of Tomkins plc.

 Quinn became Group Chief Executive of QinetiQ Group PLC in November 2009, replacing Graham Love. and succeeded in increasing the company's pre-tax profits.
 He remained in this position until 2014, when he was hired by Balfour Beatty, which had been struggling financially, to create a turnaround plan.

 In October 2013, Quinn founded The 5% Club.

 Personal

-Quinn is married with two step sons.
-Quinn has three brothers and one sister.
+Quinn is married with two sons.
+Quinn has three brothers.